What is my Moped worth | What is my Mopeds value

 • Variable 2: The Season

 1. The best season to sell a moped to person/buyer #1 is in the spring or early summer.
 That’s when it’s the best conditions outside for riding mopeds.
-Buyer 1 might be looking in the winter as well for a holiday gift or in preparations for spring.
+Buyer 1 might be looking in the winter as well for a holiday gift or in preparation for spring.

 2. The Collector and Resaler will buy all year long, the season doesn’t matter much to them.
 Be aware of supply and demand, demand is higher in the spring, so these two will offer less for mopeds in the fall or winter.
 They might go up on their budget for a moped if buying in the spring or summer, but not always.
 A moped might be worth $100 to a Resaler any time of the year.